saulcombes/FASTA-tools/README.md

 # FASTA-tools
-A lightweight Python toolkit for parsing FASTA files, counting nucleotides, computing GC content and visulising sequence composition using Pandas and Matplotlib
+A lightweight Python toolkit for parsing FASTA files, counting nucleotides, computing GC content and visualising sequence composition using Pandas and Matplotlib

 -------------